 Here are some practical, everyday tips on making exercise and healthy eating work for you instead of feeling like it's the other way around.

-Teens need about 8-1/2 to more than 9 hours of sleep each night.
+Teens need about 8 to 10 hours of sleep each night.
 But you might not be getting it.
 Here's why - and tips for getting more shut-eye.

 Puberty causes all kinds of changes in your body - and some may not make you feel very desirable.
 Read this article for information on dealing with greasy hair, perspiration, and body hair.